Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 ```

 ### Managing Existing Resources By Id
-Performing operations on resources that already exist is a common use case when using the management SDK.
+Performing operations on resources that already exist is a common use case when using the management client libraries.
 In this scenario you usually have the identifier of the resource you want to work on as a string.
 Although the new object hierarchy is great for provisioning and working within the scope of a given parent, it is not the most efficient when it comes to this specific scenario.

 Here is an example how you to access an `AvailabilitySet` object and manage it directly with its id:
 ```csharp